-We are fortunate in South Africa to have a national constitution that promotes environmental sustainability and gives everyone an equal right to a healthy and safe environment.
+South Africa has a national constitution that promotes environmental sustainability and gives everyone an equal right to a healthy and safe environment.
 The university’s mission statement echoes this commitment within the context of the teaching and research roles of the institution.

-UCT is responding to the need to underpin development with environmental sustainability in a number of real ways, from research to recycling, and from raising awareness to retrofitting.
+UCT is responding to the need for environmental sustainability in a number of real ways, from research to recycling, and from raising awareness to retrofitting.

 In 2008 a document called the Green Campus Policy Framework was formally adopted by Council and Senate.
 This document is a framework for responsible resource use and environmental sustainability at the university.
 As a direct result of this document, a Green Campus Action Plan was created in 2009.